-a reasonable and proper sum by way of rent for premises let to SLT.
+a reasonable and proper sum by way of rent for premises let to SLT by an employee or member.

 Public Fund

-Tax deductible donations received by SLT will be paid into the Sustainable Living Tasmania Public Fund which will not be used as a conduit for the donation of money or property to other organisations, bodies or persons nor be influenced by the preference of the donor.The income and property of the organisation shall be used and applied solely in promotion of its objects and no portion shall be distributed, paid or transferred directly or indirectly by way of dividend, bonus or by way of profit to members, directors, or trustees of the organisation.
+Tax deductible donations received by SLT will be paid into the Sustainable Living Tasmania Public Fund which will not be used as a conduit for the donation of money or property to other organisations, bodies or persons nor be influenced by the preference of the donor.

+The purpose of the Public Fund is to support the basic objects of SLT stated in rule 4(1).

+Members of the public are to be invited to make gifts of money or property to the Public Fund for the purpose of the Public Fund.
+[Model clause 2 for public funds]